A Thanksgiving To Forget

 For this year's Thanksgiving dinner, the Rogers family continued a recent tradition: dining out in Tunica.
 With the ordeal of preparing a huge dinner being burdensome, we felt it was easier to let someone else do the cooking.
 Unfortunately, the dearth of available restaurants on Thanksgiving leaves few options, so turning to Tunica is a nice alternative (for a list of potential restaurants in Memphis, click here).
 The casinos there never close, and most of them offer top-notch service.
 Following that premise, we didn't give much thought about choosing one for dinner.
 Using the Urbanspoon Mobile App, I found a casino buffet that had a rating comparable to ones we visited previously.
 After conferring with the rest of the family, we decided to visit Fitzgeralds' Casino's Riverview Buffet.
 We chose it because the price ($16.99) was close to Horseshoe's Village Square Buffet and didn't have a long wait time.
 In choosing this place, we needed a little blind faith.
 Because no one bothered to review it, we relied solely on its rating.
 In hindsight, we should have interpreted this as a bad omen and avoided it.
 Instead, we regrettably forged ahead with our dinner plan.

 When we arrived at Fitzgeralds (aka "The Fitz"), we immediately went to the buffet.
 As promised, it didn't take us long to get in and be seated.
 Once we got our table, we quickly went to the serving lines for our food.
 Upon first glance, the food looked like it had been there for a while.
 I didn't see much steam emanating from the food, which isn't good.
-In my opinion, this shows the lack of Quality Assurance measures that the casino uses to provide food service.
+In my opinion, this shows the lack of Quality Assurance measures that the casino could use to providev acceptable food service.
 By comparison, casino buffets like Harrah's Paula Deen Buffet constantly bring out fresh food, even at the expense of throwing out partially filled pots.
 I assumed that Fitzgerald's did the same (which adheres to an adage about assumptions).
 Despite our concerns, my family decided to stick it out as opposed to getting a refund from the casino.

 As expected, most of the food was lukewarm and stale.
 The first underwhelming plate consisted of turkey and dressing with green beans.
 Everything was "off" about this plate of food, because none of it was fresh.
 When I asked my sister what see thought, she concurred with my opinion.
 She also added that the green beans were overcooked and mushy.
 I agree with that statement, which applied to most of our dinner.